 Q: How Do I Prepare For Microdermabrasion?A: One of the advantages of microdermabrasion is minimum pre-treatment needed.
 Make sure your skin is clean of all makeup, oils and dirt.
 It must be dry as well.

 Q: When Do Microdermabrasion Results Become Visible?A: That depends on your skin.
 Many patients reported changes after the first treatment.
-Your skin will look cleaner and healthier after a few microdermabrasion treatments, but major changes (like reduction of wrinkles and scars) should become visible after five treatments.
+Your skin will look cleaner and healthier after a few microdermabrasion treatments, but more significant changes (like reducing the appearance of wrinkles and blemishes) should become visible after five or more treatments.

 Q: Are There Maintenance Treatments After Microdermabrasion?A: After a complete series of microdermabrasion treatments, you may want to keep your skin looking smooth and youthful by maintaining treatments once a month.

-Q: Are There Any Microdermabrasion Contraindications?A: Microdermabrasion is not recommended to keratosis sufferers, people with undiagnosed lesions, active rosacea or acne, weeping acne (stages 3 to 4), diabetes, auto-immune disorders, fragile capillaries, eczema, dermatitis, psoriasis or lupus.
-Recent laser surgery or Accutane acne treatment may also be sound reasons for your doctor not to recommend microdermabrasion.
+Q: When Is Microdermabrasion Not Favorable?A: Always consult your doctor.
+However, we have found that microdermabrasion is not recommended who have keratosis, people with undiagnosed lesions, active rosacea or acne, weeping acne (stages 3 to 4), diabetes, auto-immune disorders, fragile capillaries, eczema, dermatitis, psoriasis or lupus.
+Recent laser surgery or Accutane acne treatments may also be sound reasons for your doctor not to recommend microdermabrasion.
 Discuss your medical history with your doctor if unsure.

-Q: Are There Any Risks Involved?A: Microdermabrasion is virtually risk-free.
-It is non-invasive and mild, so you have nothing to worry about.
-If you follow the directions and use this tool according to protocols listed you should have little to no risk.
+Q: Are There Any Risks Involved?A: If you follow the directions and use this tool according to protocols listed you should have little to no risk.
 Just like any other tool that you may use at home, the risk will come if you misuse the tool.

-Q: What If I Find That My Skin Becomes Dry And Flaky The Second Day After The Treatment?A: This does happen on some skin types.
-Keep applying the cell renewal creams for three to four days and the flaky, dry skin should go away revealing new soft and vibrant skin.
-This is part of the process that microdermabrasion induces to the natural skin.
-If the flaky, dry skin does not heal after six days please stop using the tool.
+Q: What If I Find That My Skin Becomes Dry And Flaky The Second Day After The Treatment?A: This might happen on some skin types.
+Keep applying the cell renewal creams for three to four days and the flaky, dry skin should go away revealing new, soft and vibrant skin.
+If the flaky, dry skin does not heal after two or three weeks please stop using the tool.